evan-lloyd/graphpatch/docs/index.rst

 `TorchLens <https://github.com/johnmarktaylor91/torchlens>`_ records and outputs visualizations for every intermediate activation.
 However, it is currently unable to perform any activation patching.

+`nnsight <https://github.com/ndif-team/nnsight>`_ offers a nice activation patching API, but is limited to module inputs and outputs.

+`pyvene <https://github.com/stanfordnlp/pyvene>`_ offers fine-grained control over activation patches (for example, down to a specific attention head), and a description language/serialization format to allow specification of reproducible experiments.

 Documentation index
 ###################